rumblesan/ouroboros/filter-analysis/README.md

 # 13700 Filter

-Designing a filter for the Strata instrument using the LM13700 OTA
+Designing a filter for the Mercurial Machine using the LM13700 OTA

 ## Creating

-`pdflatex strata-filter.tex`
+`pdflatex mercurial-filter.tex`

 ## Contact